 To have a bigger plan and not just focus on the current situation.
 However, as I grew older, planning and time management became a part of my everyday life.

-Why is it important for women of color to lead and/or work in leadership roles and decision-making capacities?
+Why is it important for women of color to lead or work in leadership roles and decision-making capacities?

 Until recently, women were not in the decision-making seat, but now we are in the room and it’s important that we show up and [are] present at the table.
-It’s very important to be intentional to set standard goals for others coming behind.
+It’s very important to be intentional, to set goals for others coming behind.